Skip to content

 For non-EU travellers (US, Canada, Australia, Latin America, etc.), travel insurance is your only medical coverage in Spain.
 There's no equivalent of EHIC for you.

-What private medical care looks like with travel insurance
+How does private medical care work with travel insurance?

 1. The invoice (factura).
 Spanish private clinics issue this automatically.
 Make sure it includes the doctor's name, licence number (Nº colegiado), the date, what was treated, and the amount paid.